Connect with us

 Jordan Turnbull (Swindon)

-Ryan McGivern (
+Ryan McGivern (Port Vale)

-The 25-year old Northern Ireland international helped Port Vale to an important 2-1 win over struggling Barnsley at Oakwell.
+The 25-year old Northern Ireland international helped Port Vale to an important 2-1 win over struggling at Oakwell.
 McGivern, who joined the Staffordshire club from Hibs in 2014, did well to contain the Barnsley strike force.and made a number of crucial interceptions towards the end of the game.

 Bradley Garmston (Gillingham)